Werner Heisenberg: 1945: Reaction to Hiroshima

 Nine of the prominent German scientists who published reports in Nuclear Physics Research Reports as members of the Uranverein were captured by Operation Alsos and incarcerated in England under Operation Epsilon.
 Ten German scientists, including Heisenberg, were held at Farm Hall in England.
 The facility had been a safe house of the British foreign intelligence MI6.
 During their detention, their conversations were recorded.
 Conversations thought to be of intelligence value were transcribed and translated into English.
 The transcripts were released in 1992.
-On 6 August 1945, the scientists at Farm Hall learned from media reports that the USA had dropped an atomic bomb in Hiroshima, Japan.
+On 6 August 1945, the scientists at Farm Hall learned from media reports that the US had dropped an atomic bomb in Hiroshima, Japan.
 At first, there was disbelief that a bomb had been built and dropped.
-In the weeks that followed, the German scientists discussed how the USA might have built the bomb.
+In the weeks that followed, the German scientists discussed how the United States might have built the bomb.

 The Farm Hall transcripts reveal that Heisenberg, along with other physicists interned at Farm Hall including Otto Hahn and Carl Friedrich von Weizsäcker, were glad the Allies had won World War II.
 Heisenberg told other scientists that he had never contemplated a bomb, only an atomic pile to produce energy.
 The morality of creating a bomb for the Nazis was also discussed.
 Only a few of the scientists expressed genuine horror at the prospect of nuclear weapons, and Heisenberg himself was cautious in discussing the matter.
 On the failure of the German nuclear weapons program to build an atomic bomb, Heisenberg remarked, "We wouldn't have had the moral courage to recommend to the government in the spring of 1942 that they should employ 120,000 men just for building the thing up."

+When in 1992 the transcripts were declassified, German physicist Manfred Popp analyzed the transcripts, as well as the documentation of Uranverein.
+When the German scientists heard about the Hiroshima bomb, Heisenberg admitted that he had never calculated the critical mass of an atomic bomb before.
+When he subsequently attempted to calculate the mass, he made serious calculation errors.
+Edward Teller and Hans Bethe saw the transcript, and drew the conclusion that Heisenberg had done it for the first time as he made similar errors as they had.
+Only a week later Heisenberg gave a lecture about the physics of the bomb.
+He correctly recognized many essential aspects, including the efficiency of the bomb, although he still underestimated it.
+For Popp, this is proof that Heisenberg did not spend time on a nuclear weapon during the war; on the contrary, he avoided even thinking about it.